indentlabs/gpt-3-experiments/README.md

 * `spell-generator` generates ficticious spells, including an incantation and instructions to cast.
 * `sport-generator` generates fictional sports with setup instructions, points explanations, and win conditions.
 * `sword-generator` generates ficticious swords with a description and legendary backstory.

+### Expanders

+Expanders take an existing worldbuilding piece and attempt to indiscriminately expound upon it.

+* `character-expander` takes an incomplete character (here, Joe Clementz) and adds additional information about that character.

+### Suggesters

+Suggesters take an existing worldbuilding piece and a field, and return a suggested value for that field.
+For example, a user might be looking for suggestions for "prejudices" or "hobbies" on an existing character and want to incorporate the whole character (age, profession, etc) as inputs to a "likely" value.

+* `character-suggester` takes an incomplete character (again, Joe Clementz) and a field ("prejudices") to return a suggested value

 ## Repository layout